EnsemblGenomes/ensembl-static/plants/species/Triticum_aestivum/Triticum_aestivum_variation.md

 **Watkins Collection**
 ~90 million variants were loaded from the the Watkins Landrace Wheat Collection which is a diverse assortment of heritage wheat varieties from the 1930s, preserved for its unique genetic potential in modern breeding [15]

+**Triticum aestivum Next Generation (TaNG)**
+39,632 variants were loaded from the TaNG array derived from 204 elite wheat lines and 111 wheat landraces from the Watkins 'Core Collection' [16]

 **Exome Capture Watkins**
 4,493,110 markers were loaded from 103 accessions of the Watkins landrace collection [13]